 - Usefulness of work product

-- Ability to work with colleagues, clients and staff
+- Ability to work with colleagues, clients, and staff

-At the same time, we seek feedback from each summer associate regarding his or her experience at Briggs to ensure that we continue to improve our program and address summer associates' needs and concerns.
+At the same time, we seek input from each summer associate regarding his or her experience at Briggs to ensure that we continue to improve our program and address summer associates' needs and concerns.

-Attorneys and staff at all levels throughout the Firm enthusiastically look forward to meeting, working with and socializing with the talented law students who join us each summer.
+Attorneys and staff at all levels throughout the firm enthusiastically look forward to meeting, working with and socializing with the talented law students who join us each summer.
 To apply for the summer associate program, please go to the Opportunities page.